mhelvens/delta.js/README.md

 | options     | combines
 | ----------- | --------
 | `iff`       | `if` and `onlyIf`
-| `expects`   | `onlyIf` and `after`
+| `requires`  | `after` and `selects`
 | `resolves`  | `if`, `onlyIf` and `after`; and sets `feature` to `false`

-Specific changes to the variation points can be specified through various operations.
+Deltas representing specific changes to the variation points can be created through various operations through the `Proxy` API described below.
-For more information on this, have a look at the `Facade` API below.

 ### `.select(...deltaNames)`